Eastern graduates receive scholarships, awards - Pomeroy Daily Sentinel

 In addition to Bauerbach and Letson, the Top Ten Honorarians (alphabetically) are Garrett Barringer, Haylie Blankenship, Teddi Casto, Aubree Lyons, Derrick Metheney, Madelyn Nutter, Ronna Robinson, and Kristyn Stewart.

-National Honor Society members for the Class of 2020 include, Garrett Barringer, Faith Bauerbach, Gabrielle Beeler, Haylie Blankenship, Teddi Casto, Mason Dishong, Michael Letson, Aubree Lyons, Derrick Metheney, Kaylee Savoy, Emily Van Meter,
+National Honor Society members for the Class of 2020 include, Garrett Barringer, Faith Bauerbach, Gabrielle Beeler, Haylie Blankenship, Teddi Casto, Mason Dishong, Lexa Hayes, Michael Letson, Aubree Lyons, Derrick Metheney, Kaylee Savoy, and Emily Van Meter.

-Ivan B. Walker Athlete of the Year Award receipients are Jaymie Basham and Mason Dishong.
+Ivan B. Walker Athlete of the Year Award recipients are Jaymie Basham and Mason Dishong.

 The Eastern Heisman Award winners are Mason Dishong and Haley Burton.

-Note: Editor’s Note: The list of scholarships and awards have been updated to include additional information which was provided during the graduation ceremony broadcast.
-The list reflects all information provided to The Daily Sentinel through the ceremony broadcast and lists provided prior to the broadcast.